Knots, reef knot for reefing a boat's sail

 reef_knot

-The top knot is attached to whatever you want to tie down.
-It could be a canoe on a car, or a tarp or a bundle of wood.
+The top knot is attached to whatever you want to tie your load to, such as a trailer or car roof rack.
 Use a bowline knot for this or a buntline hitch, or whatever solid knot you like.

 Tie a loop in the rope.
 You can do this on the rope without having the loose end.